All wood crafters own wood planers. Period.

 Why are they worth buying?

-- They are good to handle various lengths and widths.
+- They can handle various lengths and widths.

 - They are more suitable to meet professional needs.

-2 in one planer performs more functions.
-One planer can be your planer as well as a woodcraft jointer or a molder too.
+2-in-1 planers perform multiple functions.
+This machine can be your planer as well as a woodcraft jointer or a molder too.

-This can cause lesser expenses and the hassle of switching to two different tools.
-It’s also attractive as it saves the energy and cost of maintaining the two tools.
+This makes it more cost-effective and also eliminates the hassle of having to switch between two different tools.
+You also save money in the form of lower energy costs and the cost of maintaining the two tools.

 Jointer helps in squaring the boards.